 If you do plan to walk up to stands I found nothing really gets going and not everyone had arrived until after 10-am.
 So if you do arrive early go grab yourself a coffee and relax for a bit before you start your introductions.

 Plan your introductions with appealing information

 When you introduce yourself make sure you include interesting information.
 Such as stats, who you’ve worked with before and reasons why the brand should work with you.
 You want to instantly capture the attention of the person you are speaking to and this first introduction is key.

 Enjoy the end of day drinks at various stands

 At many stands towards the end of the day, they will put on drinks and sometimes food that you can enjoy.
 I went to the Malaysia evening drinks and it was pretty good and they also had music.

 The end result for me was quite disappointing as I was hoping to network and get more paid work.
 I didn’t get any paid work but I was invited on a few unpaid press trips.
-I did, however, find the experience interesting and inspiring, so it was great in that perspective.
+I did, however, find the experience interesting and inspiring, so it was great from that perspective.

 Other events which might be better for bloggers is those that Traverse Events organise.
-I joined the Borderless Live event in 2019 which involved presentations from successful bloggers where they shared tips and strategies.
-There was also tourism boards there which were very much willing to network with bloggers.
+I joined the Borderless Live event in 2019 which involved presentations from successful bloggers who shared tips and strategies.
+There were also tourism boards there that were very much willing to network with bloggers.